AI in Cybersecurity: The 2026 Guide to Agentic Defense

 - Compliance dividend: Time-to-evidence < 1 day reduces audit costs, mitigates regulator findings, and accelerates vendor reviews.

-Package two scenarios (conservative/aggressive) and peg them to KPIs; Finance will fund what they can see.
+Package two scenarios, conservative and aggressive, and peg them to KPIs.
+Finance won’t fund what it can’t see.

 Autonomy & actions: Native actions across registrars/hosts/social/stores/ads; ticketing and mail policy; verification and mirror suppression; policy-guarded execution.